apideck-libraries/portman/examples/testsuite-assign-overwrite/readme.md

         name: "<tag>Id"
 ```

-This will target all POST responses and where it will take the value of the  `data.id` property from the response body, and set that safe that as a Postman collection variable.
+This will target all POST requests, and will generate scripts that will take the value of the  `data.id` property from the response body, and set that to the appropriate Postman collection variable.
-The name of the variable is dynamically build by using a the Portman template expressions.
+The name of the variable is dynamically build by using a the Portman [Template Expressions](#template-expressions).
 In this case we use the `<tag>` template expression, which will be replaced with the tag name of the OpenAPI operation.

-The API response of the create operation will contain:
+For example, the API response to a `POST /crm/leads` request will contain:

 ```json
 {